Hofls/useful-info/ideas-strategies-concepts/generic-concepts.md

     * `Research` - employing existing ideas or adapting existing solutions to similar problems
     * `Root cause analysis` - identifying the cause of a problem
     * `Trial-and-error` - testing possible solutions until the right one found
+    * `Business war games` - players pretend to operate a business, making moves and counter-moves
+    * `Thinking outside of the box` - looking for not obvious solutions, questioning assumptions/limitations
 * `Shared leadership` - evenly distributes leadership responsibility across team
 * `High-performance team` - group highly focused on the goal, achieve superior business results
     * Characteristics: